Flow-of-Options: Diversified and Improved LLM Reasoning by Thinking Through Options: Agentic Framework Using FoO

 If the case bank is non-empty, the closest case to the user input is retrieved from the case bank.
 If the similarity (as described in Section \ref{subsec:FoO-cbr}) is below a pre-specified threshold, the framework reverts to the empty case bank workflow.
 If the similarity exceeds the threshold, the framework reuses the corresponding $\mathcal{F}$ and task plan for the current problem.
 First, an \textit{Adapter} agent, adapts the $\mathcal{F}$ and corresponding task plan to the new problem, e.g., modifying regression $\rightarrow$ classification, but reusing the same class of model (\texttt{GradientBoostingRegressor} $\rightarrow$ \texttt{GradientBoostingClassifier}) (Appendix Figures \ref{fig:task-adapt} - \ref{fig:constraint-adapt} show additional examples of adaptations).
 Once adapted, the Option Generator generates new options for $\mathcal{F}$ in context of the past options in it.
 This enables the model to continue exploring the space with some ``memory'' of its past explorations.
 With the updated $\mathcal{F}$, the framework proceeds with walk generations and updates values based on the corresponding code executions.
 The resultant $\mathcal{F}$ is then updated in the case bank.
 We can repeat development on the \textit{same task}, in which case the previously generated plan and $\mathcal{F}$ for the task will be retrieved, allowing generation and exploration of new options.
 This can lead to the discovery of better options (improvement in accuracy), or retention of the past best performing options (stability in accuracy).

 \textbf{Deployment:} The deployment phase is a computationally efficient phase with low resource requirements.
-Given a new task, deployment occurs when a similar task with a high enough similarity is in the case bank.
+Given a new task, deployment occurs when the case bank has a similar task with a high enough similarity.
 First, the retrieved task plan and $\mathcal{F}$ are adapted to the new task.
 Then deployment is analogous to development with the following setting: $k=0$ (new options are not generated), $b=1$, $j=1$, and $T=1$ ($n$ same as retrieved $\mathcal{F}$).
 This setting directly samples the best-valued walk, reducing deployment time and cost.
 The outcomes for the new task are then updated in the case bank.

 \textbf{Improving Computational Efficiency:} To boost the practical applicability of our framework, particularly in the case of large FoOs, we implement three techniques.
 First, when the task plan is generated, we use an LLM to \textbf{filter} out the most important subset of $n$ steps that can impact accuracy on the task.
 Identifying this subset allows us to improve computational efficiency by restricting the depth of $\mathcal{F}$ to a few, relevant steps in the plan.
 Additionally, this helps narrow the exploration to the steps in the plan that \textit{matter}, e.g., the different ways of importing a package is not critical to accuracy, and can be safely ignored.
 Secondly, we \textbf{prune} low-value options in $\mathcal{F}$ to prevent an explosion of the FoO size.
 While this risks removal of some options from ``memory'', we find that pruning two options per depth yields a good balance between computational efficiency and the exploration of a reasonable number of unique options.
 Lastly, within each iteration, we \textbf{parallelize} the $j$ walks and their corresponding code executions.
 This is similar to batch processing of inputs.
 At the end of the iteration, the values in the batch are then used to update $\mathcal{F}$.